Banyandah

-Banyandah is an aboriginal word meaning “home on the water” and was chosen from a book brought to our house by my first boss in Australia.
+Banyandah is an aboriginal word meaning “home on the water” that we chose from a book brought to our house by Jack’s first boss in Australia who supported our building a vessel.

-At that time Jude had just given birth to Jason, our first child and was already pregnant with Jerome.
-So a “home on the water” seemed appropriate indeed.
+Jude had just given birth to our first child, Jason, and was pregnant with Jerome.
+So indeed, “home on the water” seemed quite appropriate.

-Banyandah was backyard built in Sydney, construction beginning late 1970, we launched June of 1973.
-There is a detailed work diary around somewhere, but from memory she took about 10,000 hours to complete and cost $15,000 back then.
-Of course, as we built everything and she had little gear, her costs were kept low.
+Banyandah was backyard built in Sydney.
+Construction began in late 1970, we launched June 1973.
+There is a detailed work diary around somewhere, but from memory, she took about 10,000 hours to complete and cost $15,000 back then.
+But we built everything, and to keep costs low, we sailed away with little gear.

-Her first rig was heavy galvanized wire supporting a thin steel tube mast we welded up one weekend, complete with flat bar steps.
-This rig proved exceptionally strong, surviving a roll over when crossing the Pacific in winter near 50° north.
+Her first rig used heavy galvanized wire to support our steel tube mast we welded together, complete with steps one weekend.
+That rig proved exceptionally strong, surviving a roll over when crossing the Pacific in winter near 50° north.

-Her original fit-out featured Fijian Cedar veneer ply bulkheads with poor man’s teak for trim, that’s what they called Blackbean then.
+Her original fit-out featured Fijian Cedar veneer ply bulkheads with poor man’s teak for trim.
+That’s what we called Black Bean timber back then.
 Her power-plant, a straight six Perkins, we took out a truck and rebuilt.
 Heavy, but reliable.
-She carries 700 litres of fresh water in four separate tanks connected to the system by a manifold, and about 500 litres of diesel in two twin interconnected SS tanks.
+She carries 700 litres of fresh water in four separate tanks and about 500 litres of diesel in two twin interconnected SS tanks.
 She’s built for long distance cruising.

-In 1990, we craned her from the water and lived aboard her on our front lawn while we built our first land-based house.
-During the next 16 years, she was totally gutted, sandblasted, epoxied, and totally rebuilt with all new systems and then re-launched in 2005.
+In 1990, we craned her from the water and lived aboard her on our front lawn while building our first land-based house.
+During the next 16 years, she was totally gutted, sandblasted, epoxied, and rebuilt from the keel up with new systems and then re-launched in 2005.

 Galley Forward, SS working surface, Red Cedar with Rosewood trim